gbif/hp-swissnatcoll/en/how-to-publish-data.md

 4. Click on **Create collection**
     - If you change your mind, you can cancel and close the window at any time, or delete the collection afterwards.

 # Upload my data

 <div style="padding: 15px; border: 1px solid transparent; border-color: transparent; margin-bottom: 20px; border-radius: 4px; color: #a94442; background-color: #f2dede; border-color: #ebccd1;">
 ❌ Only the <i>Data Administrator</i> can do the following steps, from the upload to the publication on GBIForg.
-The steps described here are unavailable for users with only the <i>Collection Digitizer</i> role.
+The steps described from here on are unavailable for users with only the <i>Collection Digitizer</i> role.
 </div>

 1. Click on **Collections** on the left side of the window.
 2. Click on the collection name in which you want to upload your data.
-  - For each collection on the Data Aggregator, you have 4 tabs, in a grey bar on top of the collection page (Records, Imports, Exports, Publications and Approvals).
+  - For each collection on the Data Aggregator, you have 4 tabs, in a grey bar on top of the collection page (_Records_, _Imports_, _Exports_, _Publications and Approvals_).
   - The tab **Records** displays the imported records available in your collection.
   - The tab **Imports** stores all the files you have imported, displaying the state of import, the name of the file with the number of rows, the size and the number of records imported.
   - The tab **Exports** stores all the files you have exported (see [Export my data](#export-my-data)).